KeeJef/EIPs/LIPS/LIP-2.md

 The first being the ‘roaming hashrate phenomenon,’ which refers to the propensity for miners to quickly move hashrate across networks seeking the most profitable coins, this can create large fluctuations in hashrate which are difficult to control for.

 Secondly, there are ‘rented hash power attacks,’ a relatively new phenomena which have seen wide proliferation through services like NiceHash and MiningRigRentals.
-These services allow users to temporarily rent hashing power for a number of popular hashing algorithms .
+These services allow users to temporarily rent hashing power for a number of popular hashing algorithms[1][2].
 Rented hash attacks become a significant threat when the hashrate available on these services exceeds the hashrate of the minable coin.

 Finally there is ‘monopooling,’ which is a complex problem where a large number of miners tend to mine only to the largest pool regardless of the fee structure of that pool.
 This is often a symptom of the roaming hashrate phoneomenon.
 If a monopool reaches more than 51% of the network hashrate then it becomes a risk factor for general 51% attacks occurring.